You are here

 What do orcas eat?

 Looking at all populations, orcas are generalist eaters, consuming fish, seals and sea lions, dolphins and porpoises, sharks and rays, large whales, cephalopods (octopods and squids), seabirds and more.
-However, different ecotypes specialize on specific prey, and it turns out orcas are picky eaters – once they’ve learned what their family eats, they aren’t likely to switch diets.
+However, some orcas specialise on specific prey, and it turns out orcas are picky eaters!
+Once they’ve learned what their family eats, they aren’t likely to switch diets.

-Culture is also a defining aspect of an orca’s ecotype.
-In broad terms, culture refers to the inherited beliefs, values, and knowledge of a group with shared traditions, transmitted and reinforced by members of the group.
-In orca populations, knowledge is passed down to younger individuals from their elders – what to eat and were to find it, how to catch it, who to avoid, vocalizations and calls unique to pods and family groups, and the distinct “accent” of the population.
-In high productivity areas like Antarctic and the Pacific Northwest, multiple ecotypes co-exist in one large “community” of orcas, but despite the overlap in range, the ecotypes rarely interact and have even been seen to actively avoid each other.
-Having multiple prey items to choose from probably led to the niche specializations we see today – millions of year ago, different groups started eating different things to avoid competing for the same food, and that eventually led to the development of ecotypes.
+In orca populations, knowledge is passed down to younger individuals from their elders – what to eat and were to find it, how to catch it, who to avoid, vocalisations and calls unique to pods and family groups, and the distinct ‘accent’ of the population.
+Having multiple prey items to choose from probably led to the niche specialisations we see today – millions of year ago, different groups started eating different things to avoid competing for the same food.
 Now these groups are genetically different, in addition to their unique appearance and cultures.

 What threats do orcas face?

 Orcas worldwide face a number of threats.
 They get caught in fishing nets and gear accidentally, face problems with toxic waste and pollution in the sea.
 Increase in boat traffic can result in collisions with orcas and an increase in underwater noise pollution.